Set up your Confrere

 Familiarize your medical secretary with your video tool

-Since the medical secretary is one of the first people from the office that the patient meets, whether it’s through booking an appointment or checking in at the office, they ought to become familiar with what kinds of situations video appointments are useful for, and how video appointments are organized within your office.
+As the medical secretary is often the first person that the patient meets at the office, they ought to become familiar with what kinds of situations video appointments are useful for, and how video appointments are organized within your office.

 Confrere is priced so that your office only pays for team members who make video calls.
 Thus, you can invite any medical secretary or other personnel to make a profile on your Confrere free of charge, as long as they don’t make video calls.
-They'll still have access to the dashboard and become familiar with the tool, and also send patients text message notifications when they have an upcoming video appointment.
+They'll still have access to the dashboard, and can send patients text message notifications via Confrere regarding upcoming video appointments.

 - which physicians offer video appointments